snaveerafrizvi/Unemployment-and-Crime-Final-Project/README.md

 $$Crime_{it} = \alpha_i + \gamma_t + \beta_1 Unemployment_{it} + \beta_2 X_{it} + \epsilon_{it}$$

 where i and t are indices for the US states/counties and year respectively. $$Crime_{it}$$ represents violent/property crime, i captures the cross sectional fixed effect, t captures a year fixed effect,  $$\beta_1$$ is the semi-elasticity of the crime rate to the unemployment rate and $$X_{it}$$ indicates all the control variables.

-Please refer to the Unemployment and Crime.pdf file for

-* The detailed analysis and report
-* All tables and figures

-Please refer to the Modelling.ipynb file for the code for the regressions and descriptive statistics.
-Please refer to the Visualizations.ipynb file for the code for the data visualizations.

-**Note:** _Please note that the python notebooks contains the relevant source codes only.
-For comprehensive analysis and explanations, please refer to the **Final Report (Special Projects in Econ Research - Unemployment and Crime.pdf).**_

 ## Key Insights